|

 menu, type msinfo32 into the Run dialog box

 and then click OK.
-NOTE: On Windows Vista there is no
+NOTE: On Windows Vista

 Run command.
 Instead, you should type msinfo32 into the box

-containing the phrase "Start Search".
+containing the phrase "Start Search" (Windows Vista) or

 -